Terstegge/mbed-os-MSP432/README.md

 ```
 Change this file so that the `mount_point` points to your `<mount_dir>`, and
 the `serial_port` points to your backchannel UART device.
 The other entries
-can be left untouched. `mbedls` will complain about the device ID `0432`,
+can be left untouched. `mbedls` will complain about the target ID `0432`,
-which is (of course) no official device ID.
+which is (of course) no official target ID.
 So we create a mock for this new ID:
 ```
 mbedls -m 0432:MSP432_LAUNCHPAD
 mbedls